 Like all modern web platforms, NS1 employs rate limiting to control the number of API calls users can issue to the platform over a given period of time.
-Doing so allows us to distribute resources equitably amongst users and allows us to protect the platform.
+Doing so allows us to distribute resources equitably amongst users and also protect the platform.

 Other routes, such as an API POST or PUT, are more computationally expensive and therefore have lower rate limits.
-POST requests, for example, might have a rate limit closer to 300 requests per 300 seconds, and therefore tokens would only be restored to the account at a rate of 1 request per second.
+POST requests, for example, might have a rate limit closer to 300 requests per 300 seconds; therefore, tokens would only be restored to the account at a rate of 1 request per second.
 It is best to strategically develop your applications to work with this implementation and avoid interruptions while making changes.

 curl -v -X GET -H 'X-NSONE-Key: <APIKey>' https://api.nsone.net/v1/monitoring/regions